 13.6 Disputes

-Disputed amounts shall be paid on or before the invoice payment due date.
-In the event the dispute is resolved in favor of the Party disputing payment, the Party required to pay back disputed amounts shall, within thirty (30) days of resolution of the dispute, make payment with interest as calculated in accordance with Section 13.8.
-The Party disputing payment may pay into an independent escrow account the amount of the invoice in dispute pending resolution of such dispute.
+A Party disputing payment due hereunder may pay into an independent escrow account the amount of the invoice in dispute pending resolution of such dispute.
+In the event the dispute is resolved in favor of a Party that has not received a payment when due because of said dispute, the other Party shall pay the disputed amounts, within thirty (30) days of resolution of the dispute, with interest as calculated in accordance with Section 13.8.

 13.7 Waiver